Shahan-Hadi/LangGraph/README.md

-🤖 LangGraph-Based Conversational Agents
-This repository features two AI-powered conversational agents built with LangGraph and ChatOllama, along with a Streamlit web UI for interacting with Agent 1:
+🤖 [Your Repository Name] - LangGraph Conversational Agents Welcome to [Your Repository Name]!
+This repository showcases two powerful AI conversational agents built with LangGraph and ChatOllama, plus a sleek Streamlit web UI for an interactive experience.
+🌟 What’s Inside:

-🗣️ Agent 1 – Simple BOT (stateless, powered by llama3)
+🗣️ Agent 1: A stateless chatbot powered by llama3 for quick, one-off conversations.
+🧠 Agent 2: A memory-enabled chatbot powered by phi, perfect for contextual, multi-turn dialogues.
-🧠 Agent 2 – Memory Retention BOT (conversation history, powered by phi) 💻 Streamlit Web UI (for interacting with Agent 1)
+💻 Streamlit Web UI: A user-friendly interface to interact with Agent 1.

-🧠 Projects Overview
+🚀 Project Overview
-1. 🗣️ Agent 1 — Simple BOT (Stateless)
+🗣️ Agent 1 — Simple Stateless Chatbot

 File: Agent_1.py

-A lightweight, terminal-based chatbot powered by the llama3 model.
-It processes one input at a time, making it ideal for short, single-turn conversations without retaining context.
-🔹 Features:

-Stateless (no memory of previous interactions)
+A fast, lightweight chatbot that responds to single inputs without retaining conversation history.
+Ideal for quick queries and simple interactions.
+✨ Features

+Stateless: No memory of past interactions for snappy responses.
+Powered by llama3: Leverages the llama3 model via ChatOllama.
-Built with LangGraph and ChatOllama
+Built with LangGraph: Ensures a robust conversational framework.
-Fast and minimal for quick responses
+[Custom Feature]: Add your unique feature here (e.g., custom prompts, specific use cases).

-▶️ How to Run:
+🛠️ How to Run

 Install Ollama and pull the llama3 model:ollama pull llama3

-Install required Python packages:pip install langgraph langchain langchain-ollama
+Install Python dependencies:pip install langgraph langchain langchain-ollama

-Run the script:python Agent_1.py
+Launch the chatbot:python Agent_1.py

-Interact with the bot in the terminal.
+Start chatting in the terminal!

-💻 Streamlit Web UI:
+🌐 Streamlit Web UI
-A web interface is provided to interact with Agent 1.
+Interact with Agent 1 through a polished web interface.

 Install Streamlit:pip install streamlit

-Run the Streamlit app (assuming app.py):streamlit run app.py
+Run the Streamlit app (assumes app.py):streamlit run app.py

-Access the UI at http://localhost:8501.
+Open http://localhost:8501 in your browser.

-2. 🧠 Agent 2 — Memory Retention BOT
+🧠 Agent 2 — Memory Retention Chatbot

 File: Agent_2.py

-A conversational AI that retains the full conversation history, enabling contextual, multi-turn dialogue.
-Powered by the phi model, it logs all interactions to a .txt file for record-keeping.
+A smart conversational AI that remembers the full conversation history, enabling natural, context-aware multi-turn dialogues.
+Conversations are automatically saved to a .txt file for easy reference.
-🔹 Features:

-Maintains full conversation history
+✨ Features

+Conversation Memory: Retains context for seamless, multi-turn interactions.
+Powered by phi: Uses the phi model for efficient and accurate responses.
-Responds contextually based on prior interactions Automatically logs conversations to a .txt file
+Chat Logging: Saves all conversations to a .txt file.
-Built with LangGraph and ChatOllama
+Built with LangGraph: Leverages LangGraph and LangChain Core for robust dialogue management.
-Powered by the phi language model
+[Custom Feature]: Add your unique feature here (e.g., sentiment analysis, custom memory retention).

-▶️ How to Run:
+🛠️ How to Run

 Install Ollama and pull the phi model:ollama pull phi

-Install required Python packages:pip install langgraph langchain langchain-core langchain-ollama
+Install Python dependencies:pip install langgraph langchain langchain-core langchain-ollama

-Run the script:python Agent_2.py
+Launch the chatbot:python Agent_2.py

-Engage in multi-turn conversations in the terminal.
-Conversations are saved to a .txt file.
+Engage in multi-turn conversations, with logs saved to a .txt file.

 🛠️ Technologies Used

-Python: 3.8 or higher
+🐍 Python: Version 3.8 or higher
-LangGraph: For building conversational workflows LangChain Core: Core components for Agent 2
+🌐 LangGraph: For building conversational workflows
+🔗 LangChain Core: Core components for Agent 2
-ChatOllama: Integration with Ollama models (llama3 and phi)
+🤖 ChatOllama: Integration with llama3 and phi models
-Streamlit: Web interface for Agent 1
+🎨 Streamlit: Web interface for Agent 1
-Ollama: Local model hosting for llama3 and phi
+⚙️ Ollama: Local hosting for llama3 and phi models

-✅ Prerequisites
+📋 Prerequisites
+Before running the agents, ensure the following:

-Install Ollama and ensure it’s running (ollama serve).
+Install Ollama and start the server:ollama serve

 Pull the required models:ollama pull llama3
 ollama pull phi